giulianopz/lfcs/domains/6-storage-management/e.md

 ## 2. Checking Available Space on the Hard Drive Partition

-Before we create our swap file, we’ll check our current disk usage to make sure we have enough space:
+Before we create our swap file, we'll check our current disk usage to make sure we have enough space:
 ```
 df -h
 >Output